-Florida's statewide safety belt use rate for 2017 is 90.2 percent.
-For the first time, Florida topped 90 percent usage among front seat occupants in passenger vehicles.
+Florida's statewide safety belt use rate for 2018 is 90.6 percent.
+For the second year in a row, Florida topped 90 percent usage among front seat occupants in passenger vehicles.

-Safety belt usage has generally shown an upward trend over time, increasing eight percentage points since 2008.
-The usage rate is above 85 percent in every county included in the survey (n=15) and above 90 percent in nearly two-thirds of the survey counties (n=9).
+Safety belt usage has generally shown an upward trend over time, increasing 9.7 percentage points since the June 2009 measure, just prior to the passage of the primary belt law (80.9%).
+The 2018 survey results indicate that the usage rate is at or above 90 percent in nearly three-fourths of the survey counties (n=11), up from less than two-thirds of the counties in 2017 (n=9).

-The 2017 survey results presented here show progress has been made.
-The results also point to where improvement is still needed.
-Occupant protection programs should seek to use proven countermeasures that work to address disproportionately low use groups.
+The 2018 results show that further progress has been made, especially in safety belt usage among occupants traveling on Collectors and Local Roads.
+The results also point to where improvement is still needed, particularly among low belt use groups, including occupants riding in pickup trucks, Black occupants, and occupants traveling on local roadways.
+Occupant protection programs should seek to use proven countermeasures that work to increase safety belt usage among the disproportionately low use groups that are identified in this survey.